 Granting of a CCAS Dean’s Research Chair will not interrupt a faculty member’s sabbatical clock and course relief may be combined with normal sabbatical leave.
 A committee will review all applications and make recommendations to the Dean for final approval.
 Faculty who receive a Dean’s Research Chair will NOT be eligible to apply for a CCAS Enhanced Faculty Travel Award during the period of their “Chairship.”
 Additionally, faculty holding a chairship are encouraged to deliver a Dean’s Seminar for freshmen based upon their research area either during the three-year award cycle, or in the year immediately thereafter.
 In some special cases, research funds may be made available for undergraduates to assist and accompany faculty in off-site research.
 These requests will be handled on an annual basis by the Associate Dean for Research during the three-year chairship cycle.

-Submit nomination materials in one PDF file through InfoReady.
-The file should be named in the format DRC_LastName.pdf, and contains the following three items:
+Submit nomination materials in PDF files through InfoReady.
+The three files should contain the following items:

 - Project Description, including a description of proposed project (see below), and a summary of how the granted course releases will be distributed over the 3 year period.
 Up to three pages.

-- Biosketch of the PI.
-Up to three pages
+- Biosketch or CV of the PI.
+Up to three pages.

 - A letter of support from the chair of the department which also assures that the nominating department will cover the applicable course releases (in order of desirability):